 I have been planning to visit Georgia O’Keeffe’s homes since Modern Art History when I was working on my B.A in Fine Art.
-Recently my husband and I rode our Harley’s to Taos, New Mexico.
-While riding our Harley’s through the landscape that O’Keeffe painted, I had a lot of time on my bike in silence to think about this idea of Self Belief.
+Recently I rode my Harley (Ruby) to Taos, New Mexico.
+While riding through the landscape that O’Keeffe painted, I had a lot of time on my bike in silence to think about this idea of Self Belief.

 Georgia O’Keeffe is one of my heroines because she was truly unconventionally brave and unapologetically broke the rules, especially for her generation.
 Consequently, O’Keeffe was the first woman to have a solo show at MOMA (The Museum of Modern Art).
 She became the highest selling woman artist of all time in 2014, when her painting Jimson Weed/White Flower No.1 (1932) sold for 44.4 million at auction.